spencej4/Celestial-Battles/README.md

 3. The player will keep hitting the attack button in an effort to defeat their opponent.

-* When the defender's `HP` is reduced to zero or below, remove the enemy from the `defender area`.
+* When the defender's `HP` is reduced to zero or below, the enemy is removed from the `play area`.
 The player character can now choose a new opponent.

 4. The player wins the game by defeating all enemy characters.
 The player loses the game the game if their character's `HP` falls to zero or below.

-##### Game design notes
+## Game design notes

 * Each character in the game has 3 attributes: `Health Points`, `Attack Power` and `Counter Attack Power`.